 “We’ve seen extraordinary ideas and designs which set the judges an enormous challenge to choose a winner, but ultimately the submission from Eco Responsive has offered us a breath-taking glimpse of the possibilities for The Heath.
 It will certainly help us to attract interest from global investors to turn our dreams into reality.
 Our next steps are now to embark on a feasibility study for the Heath Park programme, and the outcome from the RIBA competition will be key factor in this process.”

 The 5-strong judges’ panel included some of the UK’s most influential architects and designers including Paul Monaghan, Professor Rachel Cooper OBE, Hugh Broughton along with Mr Lewis and his own consultant architect, Terry Rogan.

 Mr Monaghan, Director of Allford Hall Monaghan Morris, said: “The standard of final entries for this competition was extremely high.
-Each entry had followed a particular pursuit in great depth illustrated with excellent drawings.
-The competition winning entry for Heath Park will create a truly 21st century sustainable campus.
-I have rarely seen such a thorough presentation and I look forward to seeing this vision being built.
+Each entry followed a particular pursuit in great depth illustrated with excellent drawings.
+The competition-winning entry for Heath Park will create a truly 21st-century sustainable campus.
+I have rarely seen such a thorough presentation and look forward to this vision being built.
 SOG has a proven track record for delivering major regeneration projects and I feel this is the sort of scheme that must happen, and SOG is an organisation with the credentials to make it happen.”

 Now SOG is embarking on a feasibility study which will incorporate the innovative ideas from the competition which promises to shape the future of The Heath in the next chapter of the amazing SOG story.
 For more information on ‘Heath Park’ visit: www.heathpark-uk.com